infinum/eightshift-docs/website/docs/basics/blocks-component-in-block.md

 }
 ```

-and you want to use the heading component in the Jumbotron block, you can use it by adding a component's key in the Jumbotron block manifest like this:
+and you want to use the heading component in the Jumbotron block, you can use it by adding a component key in the Jumbotron block manifest like this:

 `src/Blocks/custom/jumbotron/manifest.json`